Khan/wonder-blocks/packages/wonder-blocks-core/components/unique-id-provider.md

-### mockOnFirstRender absent or false
+### mockOnFirstRender false

-When no `mockOnFirstRender` is `false` (the default), the `children` prop is only called after the initial render.
+When `mockOnFirstRender` is `false`, the `children` prop is only called after the initial render.
 Each call provides the same identifier factory, meaning the same identifier gets returned.
 Try it below.

 ```jsx
 const {Body, HeadingSmall} = require("@khanacademy/wonder-blocks-typography");